-3. For Systemic Lupus Erythematosus (SLE)
+2. For Systemic Lupus Erythematosus (SLE)

 - Must have severe active SLE

 - Must have tried and failed or have contraindications to ALL of the following:

 - Corticosteroids

 - Antimalarials

 - 1 additional immunosuppressant (azathioprine, cyclophosphamide, cyclosporine, methotrexate)

 - Approve for 3 months

-- Reauthorizations are granted for 1-year intervals based upon documentation from the prescriber indicating the member's condition has improved as a result of treatment.

-4. For Multiple Sclerosis (MS)
+3. For Multiple Sclerosis (MS)

 - Must be prescribed by a neurologist

 - For acute exacerbations of MS:

 - Must have a trial and failure or have contraindications to corticosteroids and plasma exchange

-- o Approve for 1 month
+- Approve for 1 month

 - Additional authorizations for treatment are made on a case-by-case basis, are subject to the above criteria, and require chart documentation describing previous response to treatment and clinical rationale for re-treatment if IVIG did not provide a sufficient response.

 - For chronic maintenance treatment of MS:

 - Must have relapsing, remitting type of MS

 - Must have a trial and failure (duration of at least 3 months) or have contraindications to ALL of the following:

 - At least one interferon [interferon beta-1a (Avonex®, Rebif®) or interferon beta-1b (Betaseron®, Extavia®)]

 - Glatiramer (Copaxone®)

 - Fingolimod (Gilenya®)

 - No previous trials are required if:

 - Member is pregnant

 - Member is immunosuppressed or is having recurrent infections

+- Approve for 6 months

+4. For Autoimmune Mucocutaneous Blistering Disease (AMBD)

+- Must have one of the following supported by biopsy:

+- o Pemphigus vulgaris

+- o Pemphigus foliaceus

+- o Bullous pemphigoid

+- o Mucous membrane pemphigoid (a.k.a., cicatricial pemphigoid), OR

+- Epidermolysis bullosa acquisita

+- Must have a trial and failure or have contraindications to corticosteroids and immunosuppressive

+agents

+- EXCEPTION: In rapidly progressive, extensive, or debilitating cases IVIG may be approved along with corticosteroids or immunosuppressive agents

+- Approve for 4 months

+5. For Myasthenia Gravis Syndrome

+- Must have a diagnosis of Myasthenia Gravis - Must be prescribed by a neurologist - For acute use: - Chart documentation of acute exacerbation and impaired function is required (e.g. respiratory insufficiency, inability to swallow) - o Approve for 1 month - For temporary use as a bridge to immunotherapy: - Must have a history of myasthenia gravis exacerbation - Must be recently started (within 3 months) on immunosuppressant therapy (e.g. azathioprine, mycophenolate, cyclosporine, or tacrolimus)

+- Chart documentation of use as bridge therapy is required

 - o Approve for 6 months

-- Additional authorizations for treatment are made on a case-by-case basis, are subject to the above criteria, and require chart documentation describing previous response to treatment and clinical rationale for re-treatment.

-5. For Autoimmune Mucocutaneous Blistering Disease (AMBD)

-- Must have one of the following supported by biopsy: - o Pemphigus vulgaris - o Pemphigus foliaceus - o Bullous pemphigoid - o Mucous membrane pemphigoid (a.k.a., cicatricial pemphigoid), OR - o Epidermolysis bullosa acquisita - Must have a trial and failure or have contraindications to corticosteroids and immunosuppressive agents - EXCEPTION: In rapidly progressive, extensive, or debilitating cases IVIG may be approved along with corticosteroids or immunosuppressive agents - Approve for 4 months - Additional authorizations for treatment are made on a case-by-case basis, are subject to the above criteria, and require chart documentation describing previous response to treatment and clinical rationale for re-treatment.

-6. For Myasthenia Gravis Syndrome

-- Must have a diagnosis of Myasthenia Gravis - Must be prescribed by a neurologist - For acute use: - Chart documentation of acute exacerbation and impaired function is required (e.g. respiratory insufficiency, inability to swallow) - Approve for 1 month - Reauthorizations are granted on a case by case basis with chart documentation describing previous response to treatment and clinical rationale for re-treatment - For temporary use as a bridge to immunotherapy: - o Must have a history of myasthenia gravis exacerbation - Must be recently started (within 3 months) on immunosuppressant therapy (e.g. azathioprine, mycophenolate, cyclosporine, or tacrolimus) - Chart documentation of use as bridge therapy is required - Approve for 6 months

-- Reauthorizations are granted on a case by case basis with chart documentation describing previous response to treatment and clinical rationale for re-treatment

 - For stabilization prior to surgery:

 - Must have a history of myasthenia gravis with current or previous difficulty with swallowing, speech, or respiratory involvement (e.g. shortness of breath or reduce force vital capacity on pre-op pulmonary function test).
 Chart documentation of symptoms is required.

-- o IVIG infusion must be scheduled within 14 days of anticipated surgery date
+- IVIG infusion must be scheduled within 14 days of anticipated surgery date

-- Approve for 1 month
+- o Approve for 1 month

-- Reauthorizations are granted on a case by case basis with chart documentation describing previous response to treatment and clinical rationale for re-treatment

 - For chronic use in refractory disease:

 - Must have an adequate trial with inadequate response, significant side effects/toxicity, or have a contraindication to both of the following:

 - Cholinesterase inhibitors- pyridostigmine or neostigmine

 - Corticosteroids

 - Must have an adequate trial of at least 3 months each with inadequate response, significant side effects/toxicity, or have a contraindication to TWO of the following:

 - Azathioprine

 - Mycophenolate mofetil

 - Cyclosporine

 - Tacrolimus

 - o Approve for 6 months

-- Reauthorizations for patients with refractory disease are granted for 1 year intervals on a case by case basis and require chart documentation describing previous response to treatment, including improvement in symptoms that limit daily function

-7. For Parvovirus B19 Infection
+6. For Parvovirus B19 Infection

-- Must have documentation (e.g. Polymerase Chain Reaction test result) confirming presence of HPV-B19 infection - Must have severe anemia defined as hemoglobin level <8ng/dL - Must have low reticulocyte count defined as <8x109/L - Must have history of immunodeficiency due to suppressive medications or HIV - Approve for 1 month - Additional authorizations for treatment made on a case-by-case basis, are subject to the above criteria, and require chart documentation describing previous response to treatment and clinical rationale for re-treatment. - DOSING NOTE: Clinical guidelines recommend 400-500mg for 5 days
+- Must have documentation (e.g. Polymerase Chain Reaction test result) confirming presence of HPV-B19 infection - Must have severe anemia defined as hemoglobin level <8ng/dL - Must have low reticulocyte count defined as <8x109/L - Must have history of immunodeficiency due to suppressive medications or HIV - Approve for 1 month - DOSING NOTE: Clinical guidelines recommend 400-500mg for 5 days

-8. For Renal and/or Pancreatic Transplant Desensitization in Combination with Rituxan
+7. For Renal and/or Pancreatic Transplant Desensitization in Combination with Rituxan